npikall/rubber-article/src/styles.typ

 ///
 /// -> content
 #let appendix(
-  /// The numbering of the Appendix
-  /// -> none | str | function
-  numbering: "A.1",
   /// The title of the Appendix
   /// -> none | str | content
   title: none,